ADS4GPTs/ads4gpts-openstandards/README.md

 Our focus areas include, but are not limited to:

-- **Ad Integration Protocols** – Seamless interaction of AI agents with ad servers and exchanges.
+- **Communication Protocols** – Seamless interaction of AI agents with ad servers and exchanges.
 - **Permissioned Advertising** – Ensuring that AI ads are served only to users who have given explicit consent and are actively requesting Ads.
 - **Privacy & Compliance** – Aligning with GDPR, CCPA, and ethical AI guidelines.
 - **Anti-Fraud Principles** - Creating frameworks to keep AI Ads away from fraudulent activities.